msh2481/LanguageTransfer/thesis/main.typ

 This procedure is not completely formalized, in particular, I don't have a principled way to measure the "difficulty" of fine-tuning.
 An approach that seems reasonable is to look at the first stage of fine-tuning which is enough to get the performance close to the performance of the model pre-trained on the second language.

 === Results
-#note[Why TinyStories-8M?
-What hyperparameters?]
+For all experiments I used TinyStories-8M model @eldan2023tinystories.
+For pre-training I was waiting till convergence close to theoretical lower bounds of loss, or just long stagnation, which took $40$K to $100$K steps.
+Batch size was $8$ and sequence length was $512$ tokens, so I used $160$M to $400$M tokens for pre-training.
+For fine-tuning, at each stage I used a fixed amount of 12500 steps, batch size was again $8$ and sequence length was $512$ for bracket datasets and $128$ for English (TinyStories), which means $51$M and $13$M tokens correspondingly.
+Learning rate was $10^(-3)$ for the pre-training and $[10^(-2), 2 dot 10^(-2), 10^(-3)]$ for the three stages of fine-tuning.

-In the table below there are the results of fine-tuning in both directions on certain pairs of languages.
+The table below presents the results of fine-tuning in both directions on certain pairs of languages.
 Columns "L2 ..." describe fine-tuning on the second language after pre-training on the first one, "L2 full" is the performance of the model trained on the second language from scratch.
 Columns "L1 ..." and "L1 full" are symmetrical, for fine-tuning on the first language.
 "E", "L" and "T" mean what layers were fine-tuned and stand for embeddings, LayerNorms and (the last) Transformer block.
 I use the absolute difference of 0.2 nats per token as a threshold for "close performance".